Pacific-salmon-assess/SalmonLRP_WCVI_CK/README.md

  * Contains files specific to West Coast Vancouver Island Chinook, which was a case study in Holt, K. et al. (2023)

 3. **Documents**
- * Miscellaneous word documents included for reference or created while formulating case studies
+ * Miscellaneous word documents included for reference